Art Academy (video game): Additional features

 Art Academy supports the use of the camera features on the Nintendo DSi and Nintendo DSi XL.
 If the game was used with any of these consoles there would be a Camera option available on the main menu, which can be utilized to capture photographs using the DSi cameras, and store them directly in the Gallery.
-The DSiWare versions do not support the camera feature.
-At least, not directly, for since these versions already refer to the Nintendo DSi Camera Album, which supports use of the cameras anyway.
+The DSiWare versions do not support the camera feature, at least, not directly, since these versions already refer to the Nintendo DSi Camera Album, which supports use of the cameras anyway.
 If the Game Card is used on the Nintendo DS or Nintendo DS Lite, the Camera option would not appear at all, although these consoles can still view any photographs available in the Gallery, if the Game Card had been used with Nintendo DSi (XL) prior to inserting in the former consoles.

-The retail version of Art Academy has a designated Gallery where the player/art trainee can save any art piece (s)he had finalized during Lessons or Free Paint mode, as well as any photographs taken with the DSi cameras.
+The retail version of Art Academy has a designated Gallery where the player/art trainee can save any art piece they had finalized during Lessons or Free Paint mode, as well as any photographs taken with the DSi cameras.
 The Gallery can only store up to 82 pictures combined inside the Game Card, regardless whether it is a drawing/painting or a photograph.
 However, pictures in the Gallery cannot be transferred or saved elsewhere.
-If the Gallery is full, and the player/art trainee wishes to store any new picture, (s)he is required to delete any available picture which is already saved in the Gallery.
+If the Gallery is full, and the player/art trainee wishes to store any new picture, they are required to delete any available picture which is already saved in the Gallery.
 The ability to store directly on the Game Card is convenient for original Nintendo DS and DS Lite users, but it is a disadvantage for Nintendo DSi (XL) users, especially since the DSiWare versions of Art Academy can store as many pictures as long as there is available memory in the DSi Camera Album, which can be transferred to SD cards and/or can be exported to Facebook.
-The Gallery has a Slide Show option to stylishly show off any pictures available in the Gallery, accompanied with music.
+The Gallery has a Slide Show option to show off any pictures available in the Gallery, accompanied with music.

 There is also a Demo option available on the main menu of Art Academy.
 The purpose of the Demo is to allow the player/art trainee to try an extra lesson offered in Art Academy, or to wirelessly send the same extra lesson to another local Nintendo DS console via DS Download Play, so that another user can try a demo version of Art Academy.
 This same Demo lesson is also permanently offered via Nintendo Channel, but this is currently only for PAL version Wii consoles.
 The Demo option is not available on the DSiWare versions.